-Milton Keynes Dons v Leicester City
+Leicester beat MK Dons to reach EFL Cup last eight

 Post update

-Attempt missed.
-Tennai Watson (MK Dons) right footed shot from the centre of the box is high and wide to the right.
-Assisted by Conor Grant.
+Attempt saved.
+Kelechi Iheanacho (Leicester City) left footed shot from the centre of the box is saved in the bottom left corner.
+Assisted by William Alves.

 Post update